PhreshPhish: A Real-World, High-Quality, Large-Scale Phishing Website Dataset and Benchmark

-{\bf Base rate adjustment} The base rate of phishing points in our test set is about 33\%.
+{\bf Base rate adjustment} The base rate of phishing points in our test set is 46\%.
 Other publicly available test datasets have similar high base rates.
 However, in practice the base rates a detector observes are much lower, and vary depending on a multitude of factors including data provenance and the model pipeline used in deployment.
 To represent a wide range of scenarios, we create a large number of benchmark datasets with varying base rates.
 In particular, we create benchmark datasets with five different base rates varying from 0.05\% to 5\%.
-To account for variance, multiple instances, $m$, are sampled for each base rate, resulting in 404 total datasets.
+In addition, we also provide the entire benchmark data set, which has a base rate of 24\%.
+To account for variance, multiple instances, $m$, are sampled for each base rate, resulting in 975 total datasets.
 For lower base rates, the number of phishing points in a benchmark set are miniscule, and hence the variance is high.

 \textit{Determining $m$:} How many instances, $m$, are required, given a base rate, $b$, corresponding to $k$ phishing points in a dataset of size $N$, for the model error estimate, $M_e$, to be accurate within a margin of error $e$ (e.g., $\pm 1\%$)?
 Since model error is an average, we can assume $M_e \sim \mathcal{N}(\mu_{M_e},\,\sigma_{M_e})$ (per central limit theorem). $m$ is sufficiently large when $m \geq \frac{z^2 \cdot \hat{\sigma_{M_e}}^2}{e^2}$ where $\hat{\sigma_{M_e}}^2$ is the empirical variance of the model error and $z$ is the standard normal z-score corresponding to a desired confidence level.
 For each $b$, we sample multiple small sets of instances to compute average empirical variance, which is then used to estimate $m$.
 This analysis assumes sampling with replacement; sampling without replacement generally requires fewer samples, however, the difference is negligible when $k \ll N$, as is true in our case.
 Another advantage of sampling without replacement is that all available points are covered.
 In our experiments, we adopt sampling without replacement with $m$'s higher than the estimated lower bound with 1\% margin of error and 95\% confidence level.
-The base rates and the corresponding $m$'s in the benchmark datasets are: 0.05\% (241), 0.1\% (124), 0.5\% (25), 1\% (12), 5\% (2).
+The base rates and the corresponding $m$'s in the benchmark datasets are: 0.05\% (586), 0.1\% (296), 0.5\% (59), 1\% (29), 5\% (5).